marp-team/marp/website/blog/the-story-of-marp-next.md

 In future, the main interface would become to Marp Web.
 We have bet to PWA technology that has a lot of advantages.
 The desktop app is planned as "Marp Desktop" but it just may become a wrapper of Web interface.

-I would stop publishing the old Marp and archive its repository if Marp Web has grown to become replacable the old Marp.
+I would stop publishing the old Marp and archive its repository if Marp Web has grown to become replaceable the old Marp.

 ## Your slide deck